maddypetersen/pierce-hacker-submissions/lessons-to-be-revised/2019-16-05-MSWord-Tut.md

 # Lesson Abstract:

-	How to Add Formatting features to a Microsoft Word Document
+	How to Add Page Numbers to a Microsoft Word Document

 Lesson Objectives/Outcomes: